methi1999/methi1999.github.io/_pages/index.md

 ## Updates

 <!-- <div style="height:250px;overflow:auto;"> -->
+* **January 2022**: Our work on *Deep Learning for Prominence Detection in Children’s Read Speech* got accepted at ICASSP 2022!
 * **January 2022**: Gave a [talk]({{site.url}}/assets/pdf/dap_wav2vec.pdf) on Wav2vec 2.0 as part of DAP lab at IIT Bombay.
 * **October 2021**: Presented Stage 1 of my Master's thesis.
 Report available in [Projects]({{site.url}}/projects.html) section.
 * **October 2021**: Submitted our work on *Deep Learning for Prominence Detection in Children’s Read Speech* to ICASSP 2022.
 Preprint available on [arXiv](https://arxiv.org/abs/2110.14273).